-Bead rolling is one of those sheet metal fabrication tools that looks easy to use, but there are countless tricks to get good looking, consistent beads.
-On Project Pile House I have over a hundred feet handmade panels rolled in bead roller (Easily!) and I've picked up a handful of tips along the way that make life a LOT easier!
+Bead rolling is one of those sheet metal fabrication techniques that looks easy to use, but there are countless tricks to get good looking, consistent beads.
+On Project Pile House I have over a hundred feet of handmade panels rolled in bead roller (Easily!) and I've picked up a handful of tips along the way that make life a LOT easier!

 1.Bead Roller Fence- Use a bead roller fence to help you make PERFECTLY straight lines and take away the possibility of you getting off course when rolling straight lines by hand.
 The fence bolts to the edge of the bead roller and has six inch long plates on either side that the edge of the panel rides up against.
 The only catch is that you need to cut the edge of the panel pretty darn straight, as the guide only keeps the panel as straight as your cut is.
 The guide will take up small little dips if you cut the panel by hand or with something other than a stomp shear.
 You can also add pieces of box tubing to the face of the guide to bring the guide out further for beads that are closer than four inches to the edge of the panel.